Huntington Bancshares Incorporated (HBAN) Is Now En Route to Higher Prices

 Huntington Bancshares Incorporated (HBAN) Insider Activity

-A total of 57 insider transactions have happened at Huntington Bancshares Incorporated (HBAN) in the last six months, with sales accounting for 44 and purchases happening 13 times.
+A total of 61 insider transactions have happened at Huntington Bancshares Incorporated (HBAN) in the last six months, with sales accounting for 47 and purchases happening 14 times.
 The most recent transaction is an insider sale by Syal Rajeev, the company’s SEVP.
-SEC filings show that Syal Rajeev sold 7,636 shares of the company’s common stock on Mar 01 at a price of $15.71 per share for a total of $0.12 million.
-Following the sale, the insider now owns 0.25 million shares.
+SEC filings show that Syal Rajeev sold 1,959 shares of the company’s common stock on Mar 03 at a price of $15.90 per share for a total of $31148.0.
+Following the sale, the insider now owns 0.26 million shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.